Conference Secretary Ms Teri Zhang

 Prof. Mingcong Deng, Tokyo University of Agriculture and Technology, Japan

-Speech Title: Operator Based Nonlinear Control System Design and Its Application on Wireless Power Transfer System
+Speech Title: Current Developments on Operator Based Nonlinear Control System Design of Wireless

 Conferenc Secretary: Ms Teri Zhang